-Type of Fee Amount

-Application Fee (non-refundable) \$50

-ESU Record Transcript Fee (after first) \$3

-Late Registration Fees \$50

-Late Request for Schedule \$50

-Late Payment of Fees \$50

-Bad Check Fee This is a handling fee assessed for all checks drawn in of fees that are not honored due to insufficient funds

-Identification Card FeeThis is a permanent card which is validated each seme for use of the library, dining hall, student activities, and identification.
-Lost or damaged cards will be replaced at a cost of \$10 ester

-Graduation Fee (non-refundable) Thesis binding: four copies required.
-Check with the gr for current fee schedule.
-Fall 2008 fee was \$18.25 per c aduate school
+Type of Fee Amount Application Fee (non-refundable) \$50 ESU Record Transcript Fee (after first) \$5 Late Registration Fees \$50 Late Request for Schedule Charges apply to students who were registered for and completed the previous academic semester \$50 Late Payment of Fees Charges apply to those who fail to make payment by the due date indicated in billing instructions \$50 Bad Check Fee This is a handling fee assessed for all checks drawn in payment of fees that are not honored due to insufficient funds \$25 Identification Card Fee This is a permanent card which is validated each semester for use of the library, dining hall, student activities, and student identification.
+Lost or damaged cards will be replaced at a cost of \$20 \$20 Graduation Fee (non-refundable) Thesis binding: four copies required.
+Check with the graduate school for current fee schedule.
+Fall 2010 fee was \$18.71 per copy. \$30